AgoraLab/agora-chat-uikit/android/advanced-features-and-customizations/advanced-usage.md

 If the default Activity and the configurable items it provides do not meet your needs, inherit the default Activity and add the required logic.
 If the Activity is a page called internally by UIKit, you can modify the jump of the Activity.

-For example, if `EaseChatActivity` cannot meet the current needs, inherit `EaseChatActivity` to implement a new `ChatActivity`.
-When calling `EaseChatActivity.actionStart`, it will intercept `getActivityRoute()` jump direction through `ChatActivity`.
+For example, if `AgoraChatActivity` cannot meet the current needs, inherit `AgoraChatActivity` to implement a new `ChatActivity`.
+When calling `AgoraChatActivity.actionStart`, it will intercept `getActivityRoute()` jump direction through `ChatActivity`.

 Only the Activity that implements `EaseIM.getCustomActivityRoute()?.getActivityRoute()` can be intercepted.